-6.2 What is the scope of copyright protection?
+6.2 What is the scope of copyright protection for digital health technologies?

 Under Austrian law (the Austrian Federal Law on Copyright in Works of Literature and Art and on Neighbouring Rights, Federal Law Gazette I 111/1936, as last amended by Federal Law Gazette I 244/2021 (Urheberrechtsgesetz (UrhG))), a work is defined as an "original intellectual creation" (Section 1 paragraph 1 of the UrhG).
 The author has the exclusive right to use his work in the way defined by the law (in particular: reproduction right; distribution right; rental and lending right; broadcasting right; right of public performance; and of communication to the public of a performance, making available right).
 Protection starts in the very moment of creation, which means that no registration with any authority is required for protection under the Copyright Act.
-According to Section 1 paragraph 1 of the UrhG, works can be original intellectual creations in the area of literature (including computer programs), musical arts, visual arts and cinematography.
-In principle, only creations of human beings are regarded as works and protected by copyright; and the legislator has so far not provided for specific rules for "computergenerated works".
-According to current doctrine, computergenerated works might still be subject to copyright protection and the programmer as the author in case the programmer, although not directly involved in the creation of the work, has created the creative framework for it by programming the appropriate autonomy.
+According to Section 1 paragraph 1 of the UrbG, works can be original intellectual creations in the area of literature (including computer programs), musical arts, visual arts and cinematography.
+Digital health technologies can especially fall under the category "computer programs".
+In principle, only creations of human beings are regarded as works and protected by copyright; and the legislator has so far not provided for specific rules for "computer-generated works".
+According to current doctrine, computer-generated works may still be subject to copyright protection.
+The programmer as the author, although not directly involved in the creation of the work, has created the creative framework for it by programming the appropriate autonomy.